flutter/website/src/development/ui/advanced/shaders.md

 known as GLSL,
 and executed on the user's GPU.

-User-authored shaders are added to a Flutter project by listing them in the `pubspec.yaml` file, and obtained using the [`FragmentProgram`][] API.
+Custom shaders are added to a Flutter project by listing them in the `pubspec.yaml` file, and obtained using the [`FragmentProgram`][] API.